mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_toolbar.md

 ## Question

-How can I create one or more toolbars for my plugin, and how can I deploy these toolbars with my plugin?
+How can I create one or more toolbars for my plug-in, and how can I deploy these toolbars with my plug-in?

 ## Answer

 If you want to create Rhino-style toolbars, then use Rhino's **Toolbar** command.
 You can save your custom toolbars in your own Rhino User Interface (RUI) file.
 For details on creating toolbars, see the Rhino help file.

-If you give your custom RUI file the exact same name as the plug-in RHP file and install it in the folder containing the RHP file, then Rhino will automatically stage it to a writable location and open it the first time your plugin loads.
+If you give your custom RUI file the exact same name as the plug-in RHP file and install it in the folder containing the RHP file, then Rhino will automatically stage it to a writable location and open it the first time your plug-in loads.

 ## More Information